DixonRes/DixonRes/README.md

 2. **Clear the `dixon_test.c` file** in the `src/` directory (or implement your own test functions as needed)

 This will allow normal compilation and usage of the Dixon program.

+---

+A high-performance C implementation for computing Dixon resultants and solving polynomial systems over finite fields using FLINT library.

 ### Automatic Algorithm Selection